 Another aspect of kid life conducive to Instagram is routine.
 “Babies and young children are perhaps the most consistent of all creatures of habit,” Abidin said.
 “They've got scheduled nap time, feeding time, daily routines.”
 Parents can organize a posting schedule around this already regimented life.

-Mia Foos turns routines, such as errand outings in Austin, Texas, where her family lives, into impromptu photo shoots with her impeccably dressed 5-year-old daughter, Vada.
+Mia Foos turns routines, such as errand outings, into impromptu photo shoots with her impeccably dressed 5-year-old daughter, Vada.
 An aesthetician by day, Foos garnered a dedicated following when an Instagram image of Vada, then 2, wearing a The Future Is Female tee made the rounds online in 2017.
 Now Vada gets paid to pick out her own dresses, jackets, and accessories from children’s boutiques and pose for Instagram photos.
 Her signature one is a head tilt with a straight face.
 “We love to do staring contests all the time,” Foos told me.
 “That’s what she calls her ‘staring-contest face.’”

 Foos manages Vada’s career without an agent, fields all collaborative deals herself—Vada earns anywhere from $100 to $5,000 a post—and styles and photographs her toddler, who genuinely enjoys being in front of the camera and changing her outfits, Foos said.
 Because Vada is unaware of her own Instagram presence, Foos said she just tells Vada that the snapshots are a way of having fun with her mom.
 Foos always asks her daughter’s permission before snapping a photo and rarely shoots longer than five minutes.